 - Statistician and codger William Briggs noted last year that Krauss himself proposes multiple universes to explain ours.

 On RSR, Krauss even stated that there might be infinite universes (which of course could include millions of universes wherein Lawrence was married to Hillary and elected president as Bill Krauss; millions of others wherein he was Chelsea's brother; and in all of which, atheists spend far too much time thinking about the Physics of Lost in Space).
-Krauss and his associates were slow to the table though on the multiverse, which was not as supposed invented by physicist Hugh Everett, but a year earlier in 1956 by DC Comics.
+Krauss and his associates were slow to the table though on the multiverse, which was not as supposed invented by physicist Hugh Everett, but, in modern times, a year earlier in 1956 by DC Comics.
+(While it is denied by people who have no idea, the Flash Showcase introductory comic book very well may have been read at Princeton.
+As for centuries old references to the multiverse, they begin with Aristotle's third century B.C. rejection of the possibility of multiple universes followed by Christian theologians surmising that God could create multiple universes if only He wanted to.
+Ryan Mullin's excellent Oxford text, The End of the Timeless God, lists these as including in the 1300s Nicole Oresme, Le Livre, 149-179, and in the 1600s Pierre Gassendi, Physiologia, 74-75.)

 * Atheism, Not Physics, Leads to Belief in a Multiverse: Cosmologists like Lawrence Krauss claim that physics and the study of subatomic particles led to the multiverse.
 Alternatively, Real Science Radio argues that it is not particle physics but atheism which led to the proposal, and acceptance, of the multiverse.
 Prof. Peter Coveney and Roger Highfield in their popular book, The Arrow of Time, present the "many-worlds interpretation of quantum mechanics" (MWI, aka, the multiverse) as an alternative to the Copenhagen interpretation because whereas the science itself suggested the existence of God, a multiverse was viewed as a way out.
 At Princeton University in 1957 Hugh Everett working with Prof. John Wheeler proposed that, as in the wave-particle duality double-slit experiment, a photon (electron, etc.) doesn't pass through one slit or the other, but rather, the entire "universe splits into two" as its wave goes through both, and when an observer sees the collapse of its wave function, we're merely registering the outcome in our own universe.
 According to Coveney and Highfield, "Everett's many-worlds interpretation of quantum mechanics has found favour with many cosmologists because it removes the apparent necessity for an external observer.
 [For] the only observer who could collapse a conventional wavefunction of the universe must be God." (pp. 133-134) Incidentally, Everett's thesis affirms a "psycho-physical parallelism" which rejects the human soul and spirit for a purely physical mechanism, and New Scientist's review of a Tegmark book asks, has multiverse "cosmology veered towards something akin to religion? ...
 Multiverse champions seem quite happy, even eager, to invoke infinite numbers of other universes as mechanisms for explaining things we see in our own universe.
 In a sense, multiverse enthusiasts take a 'leap of faith'".
 Famed astronomer Seth Shostak, asking, "Who or what built the universe?" speaks of Stephen Hawking's claim that, "With gravity in place, the cosmos-as-we-know-it was just a matter of hanging out for a few billion years."
 And then Shostak observers: